veryMaker/signum-node/README.md

 In the `conf` directory, copy `brs-default.properties` into a new file named `brs.properties` and modify this file to suit your needs (See "Configuration" section below)

 To run BRS, double click on `burst.exe` (if on Windows) or run `java -jar burst.jar`.
-On most systems this will show you a monitoring window and will create a tray icon to show that BRS is running.
+On most systems this will show you a monitoring window and will create a tray icon to show that Signum node is running.
 To disable this, instead run `java -jar burst.jar --headless`.

 ## Configuration